Fruits Basket: Spin-offs

-On 4 September 2015, a new series, Fruits Basket Another (フルーツバスケットanother, Furūtsu Basuketto Anazā), began serialization in HanaLaLaOnline.
+On 4 September 2015, a new series, Fruits Basket Another, began serialization in HanaLaLaOnline.
 In August 2017, it was transferred to Manga Park.
-Originally, it was announced that Fruits Basket Another would be finished on 3 December 2018, however, in March 2020, it was announced that the series would return with "chapter 13" (split in three parts) on 20 April 2020 (originally scheduled for 6 April).
-The second part of "chapter 13" was published on 4 May 2020 and the third part of "chapter 13" was published in September 2020, and Takaya announced that this would be "tentatively" the last chapter of the manga.
+Originally, it was announced that Fruits Basket Another would be finished on 3 December 2018, however, in March 2020, it was announced that the series would return with a "chapter 13" (released in three parts) on 20 April 2020.
+The second part of "chapter 13" was published on 4 May 2020 and the third part of "chapter 13" was published in September 2020; Takaya announced that this would "tentatively" be the manga's last chapter.
 The first collected volume was published on 19 August 2016.
 The series finished with its fourth volume, released on 18 February 2022.
 In November 2017, Yen Press announced the acquisition of the manga.

 A three-chapter series, titled Fruits Basket: Three Musketeers Arc (フルーツバスケット：マブダチ特別編, Furūtsu Basuketto Mabudachi Tokubetsu-hen) was published in Hana to Yume on 20 April, 5 June and 5 July 2019.
-A "2nd season" began on 20 April 2020.
+A "second season" began on 20 April 2020.
 The second chapter was published on 20 June.
 The third and final chapter was published on 5 August 2020.
 The chapters were collected in the fourth volume of Fruits Basket Another.
 Yen Press digitally simulpublished the series.
-The chapters were published on 23 April, 6 June and 9 July 2019.
-The first chapter of Fruits Basket: The Three Musketeers Arc 2 was published on 28 April 2020.
-The second chapter was published on 22 June 2020.
-The third chapter was published on 5 August 2020.